kermitbravo/Credit_Risk_Analysis/README.md

 ## Summary

-As we can observe, the results of all of our models are quite accurate but not very precise.
-This means that we are not flagging
+As we can observe, the results of all of our models are quite accurate ( above 50% in balance ) but they are not very precise ( very low precision, specifically on high_risk credits ).
+This means that we are not flagging high risk credits appropriately and this models shouldn't be used for this specific purpose.
+We can also observe that our f1 scores are pretty low across the board for high_risk transactions which are very sensitive for this type of analysis, hence we would suggest looking for other alternatives to model this type of problem.